 Pearl Jam ended up skipping a summer tour that year as the battle raged — no small thing, considering the celebrated reception the group’s two most recent albums (1991’s Ten and 1993’s Vs.) had received.
 They tried, mostly for naught, to book into venues that weren’t associated with Ticketmaster.

 “Our band, which is determined to keep ticket prices low, will always be in conflict with Ticketmaster,” Gossard asserted.

 It was, however, for naught.
 The federal investigation was eventually dropped.
 Worse, really, was that Pearl Jam were eventually forced to book parts of their next tour with — you guessed it — Ticketmaster.

 Fast-forward more than 20 years, and what exactly has changed?
 Not much.
 Ticketmaster, in fact, got larger still when it merged with event promoter Live Nation in 2010, becoming Live Nation Entertainment.

-The dust-up led to one moment of levity, however, as Vedder inducted Neil Young into the Rock and Roll Hall of Fame in 1995.
-Some impish party planner actually put Pearl Jam’s table next to Ticketmaster’s at the ceremony, prompting Vedder to quip: “I predict a food fight by the end of the evening.
+The dust-up led to one moment of levity, when Vedder inducted Neil Young into the Rock and Roll Hall of Fame in 1995.
+A party planner put Pearl Jam’s table next to Ticketmaster’s at the ceremony, prompting Vedder to quip, “I predict a food fight by the end of the evening.
 I would recommend that the classy people scoot away, or join in!
 Maybe we should all join in, while we’ve got them right here!”

 See Pearl Jam and Other Rockers in the Top 100 Albums of the ’90s